-The Antidote to Conempt
+The Antidote to Contempt

 In the last blog post, we discussed the 3rd Horseman of the Apocalypse - Contempt.
 This is the most dangerous and destructive horseman because it will end a relationship the quickest.
 As Dr. Gottman says, contempt in its simplest form is saying, “I’m better than you.
 And you are lesser than me.”